inviqa/harness-go/docs/how-to-guides/add-benchmarks.md

-# How to add benchmark to your app
+# How to add benchmarks to your app

 When writing applications with Go, you should make use of the [benchmarking](https://pkg.go.dev/testing#hdr-Benchmarks) that is baked into the language.
 This will give you confidence that, as you make changes to your code, you are not affecting performance negatively without making a conscious decision that the trade-offs are acceptable.